 Masses of RR Lyrae stars are notoriously difficult to determine.
 This is a problem, because the masses of Horizontal Branch (HB) stars, and in particular the masses of RR Lyrae stars, located at the intersection of the HB and the instability strip of classical pulsating stars, are crucial pieces of information for stellar evolution theories and models \citep{Catelan-2009}.
 Masses would provide information not only on the mass distribution along the HB, but also on the amount of mass loss during the red giant phase of stellar evolution and on the accuracy of mass estimates based on pulsational envelope models, as well.
 Thus, many avenues of research have been already explored to determine the masses of RR Lyrae stars.

 Binarity, for example, would be a straightforward way to infer dynamical masses.
-However, not only do we not know any eclipsing binaries with an RR Lyrae member, it is very difficult to find systems that contain an RR Lyrae star at all \citep{wade-1999,kennedy2014,Hajdu-2015}.
+However, not only do we not know any eclipsing binaries with an RR Lyrae member, it is very difficult to find systems that contain an RR Lyrae star at all \citep{wade-1999,kennedy2014,Hajdu-2015,Liska-2016}.
 Since \textit{bona fide} RR Lyrae stars are considered to be very old, their companions have either evolved into white dwarfs or other stellar remnants already, or must be smaller stars, most likely still evolving along the lower main sequence as K--M dwarfs.
-As such, the contribution of RR~Lyr companions to the total light output of the system is expected to be minimal, precluding the detection via spectral energy distributions or as double-lined spectroscopic binaries.
+As such, the contribution of RR~Lyr companions to the total light output of the system is expected to be minimal, precluding the detection via spectral energy distribution, as double-lined spectroscopic binaries.